marigold-dev/training-dapp-3/README.md

 > Takeaways :
 > - you can go further and improve the code like consuming one 1 ticket quantity at a time and manage it the right way
+> - you can also implement different type of AUTHZ, not only `can poke` claim
 > - You can also try to base your ticket on some duration time like JSON token can do, not using the data field as a string but as bytes and store a timestamp on it.

 # :palm_tree: Conclusion :sun_with_face:

-Now, you are able to understand ticket , upgrade deployed contracts
+Now, you are able to understand ticket

-On next training, //TODO
+On next training, we will learn hot to upgrade deployed contracts

 [:arrow_right: NEXT](https://github.com/marigold-dev/training-dapp-4)